App-vNext/Polly/docs/strategies/hedging.md

 ### Parallel mode

 The hedging strategy operates in parallel mode when the `Delay` property is set to `TimeSpan.Zero`.
-In this mode, all executions are initiated simultaneously, and the strategy waits for the quickest completion.
+In this mode, all executions are initiated simultaneously, and the strategy waits for the fastest completion.

 > [!IMPORTANT]
-> Use this mode only when absolutely necessary, as it consumes the most resources, particularly when the hedging strategy remote resources such as remote HTTP service.
+> Use this mode only when absolutely necessary, as it consumes the most resources, particularly when the hedging strategy uses remote resources such as remote HTTP services.

 - All executions are initiated simultaneously, adhering to the `MaxHedgedAttempts` limit.
 - The final result will be the quickest successful execution.